pagermon/pagermon/server/plugins/README.md

   "name": "Template",       // must map to file name "description": "Example plugin for developers", // shown in UI when enabling/disabling "disable": true,          // global disable - if true then cannot be enabled in UI.
 Plugins that may be a security risk should ship with this set to true
-  "event": "message",       // on what event should this plugin run, currently only "message" "scope": "after",         // should this run before or after the event - before will block processing, but allow you to manipulate a message before it is committed to the database
+  "trigger": "message",       // on what event should this plugin run, currently only "message" "scope": "after",         // should this run before or after the event - before will block processing, but allow you to manipulate a message before it is committed to the database
   "config": [               // array of global config options exposed in settings page
     {